Skip to main content

 Crypto Scam Center

-Over $17 billion was lost to cryptocurrency scams globally in 2024 alone.
+The FBI reported over $12.5 billion in US cryptocurrency fraud losses in 2024 (FBI IC3 Internet Crime Report).
 Scammers are becoming more sophisticated, using AI deepfakes, social engineering, and fake platforms.
 Your best defense is knowledge.

 +245%